Can You Do Reformer Pilates While Pregnant?

 #2) Second Trimester: Adjusting for Comfort and Safety

+Can you do pilates while pregnant in your second and third trimesters?
+Absolutely, and movements like cat/cow are particularly supportive.
 As pregnancy progresses, modifications concentrate on accommodating the growing belly and minimizing pressure on the abdomen.
 These adjustments aim to maintain stability and comfort during exercises, ensuring safety for both the mother and the baby.

 Here, we elevate your lying down position so that you’re never lying flat on your back.
 We watch your temperature for spikes and add in additional breaks if needed.